Erectile dysfunction, or ED, is a common condition that affects tens of millions of American men every year.

 We’ve covered this topic far more in-depth in our guide to horny goat weed and erectile dysfunction.

 Pomegranate juice is frequently cited on natural health blogs as a healthy, natural treatment for erectile dysfunction.
-It’s even been mentioned in newspapers such as the UK-based Telegraph, which claimed that scientists “believe it works in a similar way to drugs like Viagra.”

 While pomegranate juice does have a range of health benefits, mostly related to its vitamin and antioxidant content, the evidence that it treats ED is extremely limited.